joaquinlpereyra/twitterImgBot/README.md

   -h, --help  show this help message and exit
-  --tweet     Ignores execution chance, always run --test      Wont't tweet, just write to log
+  --tweet     Ignores execution chance, always run --test      Wont't tweet, just write to log --postnumber Sets the post number to be posted if tweet_post_number is true.
 ```

 Live example and full automation idea